 -

-Invitation to perform at Prize Winners’ Gala Concert at Ehrbar Saal in Vienna (2 Jun 2026) along with award ceremony
+Performance at Prize Winners’ Gala Concert at Ehrbar Saal in Vienna (2 Jun 2026) with Award Ceremony

 -